thibautjombart/apex/README.md

 *apex*: Phylogenetic Methods for Multiple Gene Data
 =================================================
-*apex* implements some new classes to handle DNA sequences from different genes and individuals.
+*apex* implements new classes and methods for analysing DNA sequences from multiple genes.
-It implements new classes extending object classes from *ape* and *phangorn* to store multiple gene data, and some useful wrappers mimicking existing functionalities for multiple genes.
+It implements new classes extending object classes from *ape* and *phangorn* to store multiple gene data, and some useful wrappers mimicking existing functionalities of these packages for multiple genes.
 This document provides an overview of the package's content.